FaZe Clan: 2010–2019: Formation and early growth

 In March 2023, it was reported that the company received a notice of delisting, which gave them 180 days to raise the stock price above one dollar.
 Trink, the CEO, had expressed concerns and had stated that the company is working towards a solution to their problem.
 As of September 2022, it was reported that the organization had enough money to last them until November 2023.

-In February 2023, FaZe Clan laid off 20% of its staff.
-Trink attributed it to uncertainty in the economy stated that the company would focus on financial discipline.
-He reported that the revenue growth for 2022 was a 25% increase from 2021.
-However, FaZe Clan reported losses of approximately $14 million in the first two quarters of 2023, with slightly decreased revenues.
-In April 2023, Snoop Dogg departed from FaZe Clan's board, and on September 11, 2023, FaZe Clan announced the immediate termination of Trink from his position as CEO.
-The company appointed Christoph Pachler, the Chief Operating Officer and Chief Financial Officer of FaZe Clan, as the interim CEO.

-In October 2023, it was announced that FaZe Clan had been acquired by GameSquare Holdings Inc., and subsequently added to the GameSquare esports portfolio.
+In February, FaZe Clan laid off 20% of their staff.
+Trink attributed it to uncertainty in the economy and stated that the company would focus on financial discipline.
+He reported that the there was a 25% increase in revenue from 2021 to 2022.
+FaZe Clan reported losses of approximately $14 million in the first two quarters of 2023, with slightly decreased revenues.
+In April 2023, Snoop Dogg departed from FaZe Clan's board.
+On September 11, 2023, FaZe Clan announced the immediate termination of Trink from his position as CEO.
+The company appointed Christoph Pachler, the CEO and CFO of FaZe Clan, as the interim CEO.
+In October, it was announced that FaZe Clan had been acquired by GameSquare Holdings Inc., and subsequently added to the GameSquare esports portfolio.
 With this acquisition, Bengtson, Oliveira, and Yousef Abdelfattah (FaZe Apex) were appointed as CEO, president, and COO respectively.

 On April 27, 2024, Bengtson kicked out members of FaZe Clan, reducing the content creator roster to fourteen members in an effort to "reboot" the organization.

-On May 6, 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with FaZe Clan being one of them.
+On May 6, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) that would make up the Club Support Program, with FaZe Clan being one of them.
 This program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.